Shaptic/Zenderer/README.md

 you can find in the `lib` directory of the project root.
 There is currently only support for Windows (*gasp*), due to the fact that I use Visual Studio and the Microsoft compiler for 95% of my C++ development.
-Thus, I can't guarantee any sort of cross-platform compatibility.
-But, this is obviously a potential `todo` for when everything else has been taken care of.
-The only definite requirement for building *Zenderer* is a C++11-compatible compiler with a functional `<regex>` implementation.
+It *has* been tested using MinGW, compiling successfully, but the dependencies are not included and it has not been thuroughly tested.
+I most assuredly can't guarantee any sort of cross-platform compatibility.
+But this is obviously a potential `todo` for when everything else has been taken care of.
+The only definite requirement for building *Zenderer* is a C++11-compatible compiler.

 There are various binary dependencies for this engine.
 Luckily, they are all cross platform and are relatively easy to build from source.
 They are as follows:

  - GLEW         (OpenGL Extension Wrangler Library)
  - GLFW         (OpenGL FrameWork)
  - Freetype 2   (TrueType Font Library)